core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The LWM2M specification describes a set of interfaces and a resource model used between a LWM2M device and an LWM2M server.
 Other interfaces, proxies, and applications are currently out of scope for LWM2M.

-The location of the LWM2M Server and RD base URI path is provided by the LWM2M Bootstrap process, so no dynamic discovery of the RD is used.
+The location of the LWM2M Server and RD URI path is provided by the LWM2M Bootstrap process, so no dynamic discovery of the RD is used.
 LWM2M Servers and endpoints are not required to implement the /.well-known/core resource.

 ### The LWM2M Object Model {#lwm2m-obj}